Getting Rid of His Mother

 Talking about the Wife

-was more important than one's mother and sister.
-Those people would never let you down.
+no one was more important than one's mother and sister who would never let her down.

 Men could never be trusted.

 Deja never put, nor ever would put, her husband before her mother.

 The question was, would Martin do the same?

 Deja spoke at length with her mother to work out strategies to insure that Martin's mother would have a horrible time and never come back.